otokae/Gemma2b_RE/README.md

 RE_DemoCode
 Contains 11 code cells that focus on tasks such as data processing, model training, or visualization.
 Includes 5 markdown cells, providing context, explanations, or instructions.
-Purpose: Loads the fine-tuned model and presents a Gradio chatbot demo interface.
+Purpose: Loads the fine-tuned model and presents a chatbot demo interface.

 # Real Estate Code